 It offers the following therapy options:

 b.
-Intensity-modulated radiation therapy (IMRT)
+Intensity-modulated Radiation Therapy (IMRT)

 c.
-Volumetric modulated radiation therapy (VMAT)
+Volumetric Modulated Radiation Therapy (VMAT)

 d.
-Image-guided radiation therapy (IGRT)
+Image-guided Radiation Therapy (IGRT)

 IGRT is the use of frequent imaging during a course of radiation therapy for the purpose of improving the precision and accuracy of the delivery of treatment.
-It is used to treat tumors in areas of the body that move, such as the lungs.
+It is used to treat tumours in areas of the body that move, such as the lungs.

 e.
-Stereotactic radiosurgery (SRS)
+Stereotactic Radiosurgery (SRS)

 f.
-Stereotactic Body radiation therapy (SBRT)
+Stereotactic Body Radiation Therapy (SBRT)

 This innovative therapy is administered at the time of surgery (lumpectomy or colorectal surgery), following cancer removal.
 INTRABEAM IORT is delivered using a miniaturised radiation device which is inserted into the tumour bed.
 Therapeutic radiation is then directed immediately and precisely right where it is needed most – the location where the cancer was removed.
 Localising the radiation on the tumour bed is effective because studies show that this is where cancer is most likely to recur.

 The Gamma Knife is not a conventional surgical knife in the traditional sense.
 In fact, there are no knives or scalpels involved, no incisions made.
 This “knife” refers to an array of 192 precise beams of gamma radiation that produces a powerful dose of concentrated radiation when converged at the treatment site.
 It targets tumours and abnormalities, stunting their growth and shrinking them over time while sparing the surrounding healthy brain tissues.